Axedyson/syncbase/README.md

 - Maybe add standard-version/semantic-release/changeset/keepachangelog?
 - Actually develop the project
 - Add more .md files to properly document the contribution process and attract contributors
+- Should we be more granular when it comes to [exclusion](https://bobbyhadz.com/blog/typescript-exclude-test-files-from-compilation) of certain files from typescript build compilation output?

 ### Notes